fss18/custom-ct-demo-001/README.md

 AWS Service Catalog allows organization to create and manage catalog of IT services.
 AWS Service Catalog allows you to centrally manage commonly deployed IT services and helps you achieve consistent governance and meet your compliance requirements.

-Customer and partners often ask how to add custom guardrail in Control Tower and how to achieve consistent governance going forward.
+Customers and partners often ask how to add custom guardrail in Control Tower and how to achieve consistent governance going forward.

 In this lab, you will:
 - Enable optional guardrail built-in from AWS Control Tower.